-BENGALURU: Internet Corporation for Assigned Names and Numbers (ICANN) is holding its 57th meeting in Hyderabad, India (Nov 3-9, 2016).
-It is the organization’s first annual meeting after the US ceded control of Internet Governance to ICANN, on September 30, 2016.
+BENGALURU: Internet Corporation for Assigned Names and Numbers (ICANN) holds its 57th meeting in Hyderabad, India (Nov 3-9, 2016).
+The organization’s first annual meeting after the US ceded control of Internet Governance to ICANN on September 30, 2016.

-Following the decision to cede US Government control on Internet policy, four states of USA (Arizona, Texas, Oklahoma and Nevada) had contested the move and filed a lawsuit in Texas against the US Government to block the transition after they failed to get Congress block the move.
-Now, these states have voluntarily dropped the lawsuit, earlier this week, paving way for global stakeholders to play a greater role in evolving the future of Internet.
+Following the decision to cede US Government control on Internet policy, four states of the USA (Arizona, Texas, Oklahoma, and Nevada) had contested the move.
+They filed a lawsuit in Texas against the US Government to block the transition after failing to get Congress to block the move.
+Now, these states have voluntarily dropped the lawsuit earlier this week, paving the way for global stakeholders to play a greater role in evolving the future of the Internet.

-ICANN meetings are held three times a year in different regions to enable attendees from around the world to participate in person.
-These meetings offer a variety of sessions such as workshops, open forums and working meetings on the development and implementation of Internet policies enabling face-to-face discussions and exchange of opinions among attendees dedicated to the continued stable and secure operation of the Domain Name System.
+ICANN meetings are held three times a year in different regions to enable attendees worldwide to participate in person.
+These meetings offer various sessions such as workshops, open forums, and working meetings on the development and implementation of Internet policies enabling face-to-face discussions and exchange of opinions among attendees dedicated to the continued stable and secure operation of the Domain Name System.

 READ ALSO :